vl4ds/Documentation/getting-started/groovy-for-smartthings.rst

 There are a few other notable restrictions in SmartThings worth discussing:

+- You cannot define "global" variables.
+Instead, any information you need persisted between executions needs to be stored in an available ``state`` variable (more information :ref:`here <storing-data>`).
 - You cannot create your own threads.
 - You cannot use ``System`` methods, like ``System.out()``
 - You cannot create or access files.